-Turning to our last area, this nursing home was given a high-end nursing score.
-This facility didn't prove to have any identifiable weaknesses.
-Our nursing grade focuses on the nursing home's level of nurse staffing.
-We weigh both the levels of training of the nurses as well as the quantity of hours spent with patients.
-This facility provided 0.4 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this nursing home excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the state in this category.
+Moving on to the next area, this nursing home was given a strong nursing score.
+We awarded it a B+ in this area, topping off one of our finer profiles.
+When calculating our nursing grades, we factor in both the number of hours nurses spend with residents and the training levels of the nurses.
+This nursing home averages 0.4 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the state in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can often be avoided by offering better nursing care, such as by employing a policy of moving a patient even once per day.
+Pressure ulcers can often be avoided by providing better nursing care, such as employing a protocol of turning a resident more frequently.

 Rating Over Time

 Compared to national and state averages across all facilities.

 In Delmar Nursing & Rehabilitation Center, 5.88% of Patients had Pressure Ulcers